 Types of Manuscripts.
 Articles published in the NACADA Review contribute to PRAXIS by presenting HOW practice can be understood in terms of theory, and HOW theory can inform practice.
 As such articles may:

 - begin with advising practice (describing and modeling local practice), connect practice to identified theory or model, and address how shared ideas can be applied to contexts other than your own, or

 - identify and explain a theory or model, discuss how the theory or model applies to advising, and address how shared ideas can be applied to diverse advising contexts, or

 - explore the process, conditions, and relevance of praxis as it relates to advising as a scholarly profession that spans institutions, the advising profession, or higher education in general.

-Style Authorities.
-The Publication Manual of the American Psychological Association (6th edition) and Webster’s Dictionary are the authorities used to generate and edit NACADA scholarly publications.
+Style Authorities: The Publication Manual of the American Psychological Association (APA) and Webster’s Dictionary are the authorities used to generate and edit NACADA scholarly publications.
 Manuscripts not following APA guidelines will be returned to authors before review.

 Ethics and Copyright: Authors must accept the policies in order submit a manuscript.
 This will be completed through the manuscript submission process.

 Submitting a Manuscript Peer Review Process